wkcommunications

 Each year, the Columbia Kootenay Cultural Alliance (CKCA)—funded by Columbia Basin Trust and managed by the West Kootenay Regional Arts Council—provides grants to arts and culture projects throughout the Columbia Basin.

-The CKCA application period is traditionally open from early winter to spring.
-However, it’s never too early to start developing your ideas.
+The CKCA application period opens in January, and it’s never too early to start developing your ideas.

-At this point, we invite you to attend our first grant-writing workshop, which is taking place during the Rural Artist Support Weekend, hosted by the Nelson and District Arts Council (NDAC) in December 2023.
-For details on the weekend’s events when they become available, follow NDAC on Instagram or Facebook.
+At this point, we invite you to attend our first question-and-answer session, which is taking place online at 4 p.m. on Saturday, November 23, during the Rural Artist Support Weekend, hosted by the Nelson and District Arts Council (NDAC).
+For details and to register, view the website.
+Also follow NDAC on Instagram or Facebook.

-As for additional CKCA grant-workshops, coming in January and February 2024, get details as they’re announced by signing up for our newsletter or following us on Facebook or Instagram.
+As for additional CKCA Q&A sessions, coming in early 2025, get details as they’re announced by signing up for our newsletter or following us on Facebook or Instagram.

-Behind the Scenes: Q&A WITH FERNANDA FERNÁNDEZ, BOARD MEMBER
+Behind the Scenes: Q&A WITH LINDA KALBUN, CKCA STEERING COMMITTEE MEMBER

 Who are these people?
 In this series, we’re introducing you to the folks behind the scenes.